 The concept of earnest money comes up once you’ve filled out your application to buy your home.
 This money acts as a statement of intent of sorts and lets the seller know that you’re serious about the process and committed to buying this home.

 The money, which generally is about 1%-2% of the total purchase price of the home, will be applied to your down payment and closing costs if your offer is accepted.
 Only put your contract in motion if you’re really interested in the home – you don’t want to back out just because you’re not interested anymore after putting money down.

 Make sure to have your prospective house appraised and inspected by professionals before putting in an offer or any money down on it.
 Some inspections are included in the appraisal process, and some will need to be booked separately.

 However, both are extremely important to make sure you’re getting a good value for your prospective home and that there aren’t any possible problems or huge issues with the house itself before you buy.

 Before you buy, make sure you start researching reliable insurance companies for the various kinds you’ll need for your home.
 There are 3 different kinds of insurance you’ll want to research: homeowners insurance (to cover repairs, personal belongings, and liabilities), mortgage insurance, as well as supplemental insurance (to cover any extreme weather damage or natural disasters).

-Most lenders will have you purchase homeowners insurance before approving your loan, and will add the cost of your mortgage insurance on to your mortgage payment or closing costs (or both).
-Supplemental insurance is usually optional, but can be a real life-saver for those in areas prone to extreme weather patterns or flooding.
+Most lenders will have you purchase homeowners insurance before approving your loan and will add the cost of your mortgage insurance to your mortgage payment or closing costs (or both).
+Supplemental insurance is usually optional but can be a real lifesaver for those in areas prone to extreme weather patterns or flooding.